batuhankmkaraman/batuhankmkaraman.github.io/_pages/about.md

 Additionally, during an internship at \textbf{Microsoft} in the summer 2024, I worked on LLM safety, focusing on supervised fine-tuning and alignment methods.

-For more details, refer to my [resume](https://batuhankmkaraman.github.io/files/resume_batuhan.pdf).
+For more details, please refer to my [resume](https://batuhankmkaraman.github.io/files/resume_batuhan.pdf).